sangstar/sangstar.github.io/docs/_posts/2022-11-24-classifying-with-regression.markdown

 $$a \ \ \text{if} \ \ y >= 0.5 \ \ \text{else} \ \ b$$

 However, the *real* reason logistic regression is well-suited as a classifier is because its predictions are interpreted as the conditional probabilities $$P(y = 1 \mid x)$$.
 That way, you can model it as the likelihood that $$x_i$$ belong to class $$A$$.
 If it's low enough, you can *decide* it belongs to class $$B$$ instead if the probability is low.
 This leads people to adopting the decision rule above, but *you can set whatever threshold value you want*.
 If I'm deciding who to bet on to win a race, and some bookie tells me there's a 25% chance racer $$A$$ wins the race, I can *decide* to put him in the "not going to win the race" category, but that's because I *chose* 25% as at or below my decision threshold.
 I could choose my threshold to be 10% and therefore declare that racer $$A$$ will win the race.
 It's up to me.

 A logit function is also unlike $$n$$th-degree polynomial regressors, however, in that its range is restricted from $$0$$ to $$1$$.
 This might clue you into the fact that polynomial regressors do not consider predictions conditional probabilities, and can therefore output any real number.
 You can't interpret their results as probabilities of the input belonging to a class, which makes interpretting its output problematic and nebulous.

-Logistic regression can also be used in multiclass classification, called multinomial logistic regression, where for $$n$$ labels you create $$n-1$$ logit models with one class as a reference.
+With logit, not only does its decision boundary stay consistent, but you can *predict the probability* of the tumor size amounting to its malignancy.